noir-lang/noir-bignum/README.md

 # noir-bignum

-A big number library for Noir
+An optimized big number library for Noir

 noir-bignum evaluates modular arithmetic for large integers of any length.

 BigNum instances are parametrised by a struct that satisfies BigNumParamsTrait.

+Multiplication operations for a 2048-bit prime field cost approx. 930 gates.

 bignum can evaluate large integer arithmetic by defining a modulus() that is a power of 2.